chaitany10/Search-Engine/README.md

 # Search-Engine
-Experimenting ou by creating a basic search engine in python
+Experimenting out by creating a basic search engine in python